 Besides the large pads, the DTX760K comes with a drum module ideal for professional drumming.
 It can work in any function, even as part of a live band setup.

 One can assign customer samples on the selected pads to bring out the triggering samples.
-Also, the feature can trigger song-backing tracks that will loop throughout the playing.
+Also, the feature can trigger song-backing tracks that will loop while playing.

 The drums appeal to any player looking to work with modern sample-heavy tracks.

-And my favorite feature is that the kit is designed to help you with an easy transition to acoustic sets.
+My favorite feature is that the kit is designed to help you with an easy transition to acoustic drum sets.
 The snare mimics a real drum component, and the hi-hat is stand-mountable.
-Hence, the hi-hat works just like a typical hi-hat giving the player a more realistic feeling.
+Therefore, the hi-hat works just like a typical hi-hat that gives the player a more realistic feeling.

-As if that not enough, the hi-hat comes with a sensor that can tell how to position and make proper adjustments.
+As if that is not enough, the hi-hat comes with a sensor that can tell you how to position and make proper adjustments.

-Not many electronic drums sets come with mountable hi-hats.
+Not many electronic drum sets come with mountable hi-hats.
 But these items can make a big difference in your performance.

-This kit is, therefore, great for professional and expert drummers seeking to offer the best performance.
-It comes with home recording features so that they can make music right from their homes.
+This kit is, therefore, great for professional and expert drummers seeking to offer the best performances.
+It comes with home recording features so that they can make music right from home.

 About the Yamaha DTX760K

-The Yamaha DTX760K is a drum kit that comes with the benefits of a high-end all 3-zone DTX-pads.
-It is more affordable than may with these features.
+The DTX760K is a drum set that comes with the benefits of a high-end all 3-zone DTX-pads.
+It is more affordable than other kits with these features.